Behind-the-scenes design thinking of a re-imagined $26B social network

 Our focus on usability involved rigorous testing of labels, screen readers, and member engagement, ensuring adherence to enhanced accessibility standards.
 We used tools like Principle, Figma, and production code to prototype and reinforce the brand, striving for a warmer look and feel through revised colors while maintaining content elevation.

-Users felt the new feed was warmer and easier to engage with across cases
+Most users felt the new feed design was warmer & easier to engage with

 Working with researchers, we developed and executed virtual interviews to test multiple variants for usability, accessibility, and ease of use.
 Resulting in a starter kit for other pillars to learn and execute from.

-Paving the way for a modernized Share experience
+Paving the way for a modernized Sharing experience

 My time on Sharing was the most tenured and impactful.
 It allowed me to shoot for a vision that I knew was attainable but would likely face a few snags along the way.
 This meant working closely with design systems, infra, and partner teams like conversations, pages, media core, and events.